Georgia prepares to execute man for store clerk’s killing

 Lucas and Clark testified against Cromartie at the September 1997 trial that ended with his death sentence.
 Lucas and Clark each pleaded guilty to lesser charges, served prison time and were released.

-Cromartie’s lawyers are seeking DNA testing on evidence, including shell casings from both shootings; clothing found near the first shooting site; a package of cigarettes found near Slysz’s body; and clothing samples from Slysz and from other people they say are potential shooters.
+Cromartie’s lawyers are seeking DNA testing on evidence, including shell casings from both shootings, clothing found near the first shooting site, a package of cigarettes found near Slysz’s body, and clothing samples from Slysz and other people they say are potential shooters.

 The DNA testing could prove Cromartie wasn’t the shooter, his lawyers argue.
 If he wasn’t the shooter, he couldn’t be guilty of malice murder, the conviction for which he was sentenced to death, they’ve written in court filings.

-They’ve also released two letters from Slysz’s daughter, Elizabeth Legette, supporting the DNA testing.
+They’ve also released two letters from Slysz’s daughter, Elizabeth Legette, supporting DNA testing.

-A judge last month found that it’s unlikely the DNA testing would lead to a different verdict.
-The judge also said Cromartie waited too long to ask for the testing and failed to show that he wasn’t just trying to delay his execution.
-The Georgia Supreme Court declined to hear an appeal of that ruling.
+A judge last month found it’s unlikely DNA testing would lead to a different verdict.
+The judge also said Cromartie waited too long to ask for testing and failed to show that he wasn’t just trying to delay his execution.
+Georgia’s Supreme Court declined to hear an appeal of that ruling.

 Cromartie took the unusual step of not filing a clemency petition with the State Board of Pardons and Paroles, the only authority in Georgia that can reduce a death sentence.
 His lawyers said he couldn’t in good faith ask for a life sentence because he maintains he’s innocent.

-He was scheduled to be executed on Oct.
-30, but Georgia’s Supreme Court stepped in stopped the proceedings because a Thomas County judge filed an execution order while Cromartie still had an appeal pending before the Supreme Court.
-Lawyers for the state conceded the order was void.
+He was scheduled to be executed Oct.
+30, but Georgia’s high court stopped the proceedings because a Thomas County judge filed an execution order while Cromartie still had an appeal pending before the Supreme Court.
+State lawyers conceded the order was void.
 The state on Nov.
 1 secured a new execution order and set the execution for Wednesday.

-The state Supreme Court has declined to hear an appeal arguing that Cromartie’s lawyers were ineffective and.
+The state Supreme Court has declined to hear an appeal arguing that Cromartie’s lawyers were ineffective.
 Justices also rejected a request to stay Wednesday’s execution and declined to find the second execution order void.

 Cromartie would be the third person executed by Georgia this year.
-The state says it uses the sedative pentobarbital for lethal injections, but state law bars the release of any information about where the drug comes from
+The state says it uses the sedative pentobarbital for lethal injections, but Georgia law bars the release of any information about the drug’s source.